kacperkoza/tips_IntelliJ_IDEA/README.md

 More refactor tools is in `Refactor` menu. **Check difference between Java and Kotlin options.**

 ## 10. Copilot

+Enable suggestions

+if (accountId != null) {
+    // Copilot: accountId is not null
+}

+`Open GitHub Copilot Chat Inline Chat` > "Write curl request for this endpoint"

+and of course - assign a shortcut if you use it frequently

 ## 11. Additionally